known-as-dan/command-pypi/README.md

-# command-pypi
+# About
 Command is a simple framework for handling command execution within your python application.
-Port of https://github.com/known-as-dan/command-npm
+This is a Javascript => Python port of https://github.com/known-as-dan/command-npm